XinwuWang/Motorkhana-Car-Racing-Event-Web-Application/README.md

     ON DELETE CASCADE
     );

 - **3 lines of SQL code inserting the Mini and GR Yaris details into the car table**

-  One
+  - INSERT INTO car VALUES
+    (11,'Mini','FWD'),
+    (17,'GR Yaris','4WD');

 - **SQL code setting a defaul value of 'RWD' for the driver_class field**
   One